 “With great power comes great responsibility,” said Ben Parker to his nephew Peter — a.k.a.
-Spiderman.
+Spider-Man.
 Uncle Ben was right, especially when it comes to technology.
-As such, we’ve offered advice about the importance of agency in young people and how to foster it.
-But managing a child’s technology use and access can be difficult for parents.
+Managing how a child uses their phone or accesses the internet can be difficult for parents.

 Fortunately, there’s Qustodio, an app that helps families do just that.